Spirit of Atlanta Drum and Bugle Corps: 1970s

 Spirit of Atlanta was founded by corps director Freddy Martin, then Director of Bands at South Cobb High School.
 Initially, a program with no particular musical style was worked up, and Spirit of Atlanta was introduced to the drum corps public at contests in at least nine states in the South and Midwest.
 At the 1977 DCI World Championships in Denver, Spirit finished twenty-third of forty-five corps.

 After finishing twenty-third, two new caption heads were hired: brass head Jim Ott and percussion head Tom Float.
 With these two hires,(along With Dave Bandy writing the drill, Russell Stanton teaching marching technique and cleaning, Patty Williams teaching flags and Margaret Ott teaching rifles) the core instructional group was in place.
 Adopting a style that has been referred to as "Southern Jazz", Spirit stunned the drum corps world in 1978, vaulting into eighth place at DCI Prelims in Denver; then at Finals, the corps rose even higher, finishing in sixth place and losing the High Brass title to the Phantom Regiment by half of a tenth of a point.
-Both the brass and percussion were among the best in the drum corps activity, and Spirit moved up into a fourth-place finish at DCI in Birmingham, Alabama, in 1979, featuring the song that would become the corps' trademark tune, "Georgia on my Mind."
+Spirit moved up into a fourth-place finish at DCI in Birmingham, Alabama, in 1979, featuring the song that would become the corps' trademark tune, "Georgia on my Mind."